History, environment, travel and performing arts – and much more! Here's a list of the can't-miss documentaries still to come this year.

 December 3

 What makes lipstick a symbol of power?
 Throughout history, lipstick has triggered a range of associations: from sexuality and prostitution to progress, empowerment, and self-confidence.
-Though a staple item for most women, historically wearing lipstick hasn't predominantly been a female-only practice.
-In the early 20th century, the suffragettes in the U.S. were the first to use lipstick symbolically to shock and to attract attention.
-With access to archives, film excerpts, journalists and historians, this documentary (1x52') reveals the surprising and significant evolution of lipstick throughout the ages.
-While it touches on serious issues, from gender to feminism to ecology, it follows major cultural and political events that has shaped the laws and trends governing the wearing of lipstick from antiquity to the present.
+Though a staple item for most women, historically, wearing lipstick hasn't predominantly been a female-only practice.
+In the early 20th century, the suffragettes in the United States were the first to use lipstick symbolically to shock and to draw attention.
+With access to archives, film excerpts, journalists and historians, this documentary (1x52') reveals the surprising and significant evolution of lipstick through the ages.
+While touching on serious issues, from gender to feminism to ecology, it follows major cultural and political events that have shaped the laws and trends governing the wearing of lipstick from antiquity to the present.

 December 7

-Amatrice, Chernobyl and Aleppo: the film begins after the dust has settled in the once bustling now devastated zones.
-It makes its first stop in earthquake-ravaged Amatrice, Italy's historic town, whose community has found solace in prayer.
-Then there is the eyewitness to the catastrophic explosion of the Chernobyl nuclear power plant in 1986, who guides tourists around the deserted site.
-The film also hears from two tour guides in Aleppo who saw the old city turn to rubble.
-One speaks of the dreams lost while the other, eager to get back to work, finally gets the chance to resume her tours around the city.
-Will she come to terms with pointing out the historic sights that are no longer standing?
+Amatrice, Chernobyl and Aleppo: the film begins after the dust has settled in the once bustling, now devastated zones.
+It makes its first stop in earthquake-ravaged Amatrice, the historic Italian town whose community has found solace in prayer.
+Then there is the eyewitness to the catastrophic explosion of the Chernobyl nuclear power plant in 1986, who guides tourists through the deserted site.
+The film also hears from two tour guides in Aleppo who saw the old city reduced to rubble.
+One speaks of lost dreams, while the other, eager to get back to work, finally gets the chance to resume her tours of the city.
+Will she come to terms with pointing out the landmarks that are no longer standing?

-While you're checking out this highlight, do keep an eye out for Silent Terror (Dec.
-9), which hears testimonies about the Ukrainian city Kherson after it fell under Russian control.
+While you're checking out this highlight, do keep an eye out for Silent Terror (December 9), which hears testimonies about the Ukrainian city of Kherson after it fell under Russian control.

 December 9

-This documentary comes at a time where Putin's military operations are rarely out of the headlines.
-The film gives an eyewitness account of the horrors that awaited the residents of Kherson, the southern port city of Ukraine, following Russian occupation in March.
-The locals open up about how life felt like while Russian rockets and mortars rained down on the city and access to food, medicines and cash was blocked.
+This documentary comes at a time when Putin's military operations are rarely out of the headlines.
+The film gives an eyewitness account of the horrors that awaited the residents of Kherson, the southern port city of Ukraine, following the Russian occupation in March.
+Locals open up about what life was like as Russian rockets and mortars rained down on the city and access to food, medicine and cash was cut off.

 December 13

 How to fly under the radar in a digital world?
-The protagonists of this documentary present practical solutions to cover your online tracks.
+The protagonists of this documentary present practical solutions for covering one's tracks online.
 In Berlin, a music performer offers artists and clubs an alternative to Facebook.
-In Casablanca, school students learn about the dangers of cybermobbing.
-In Hong Kong, a researcher finds out how to make herself digitally invisible.
-And in the U.S., investigative journalists explore ways to keep communication with their sources confidential.
+In Casablanca, school students learn about the dangers of cyberbullying.
+In Hong Kong, a researcher figures out how to become digitally invisible.
+And in the U.S., investigative journalists explore ways to keep communications with their sources confidential.

 December 15